zhucharlotte/page/_pages/about.md

 I am fortunate to be advised by [Prof. Gui Cheng](https://xueshu.baidu.com/scholarID/CN-B7HA4JDK), the Dean of the School of Finance, and [Prof. Haiyan Lu](https://a.xueshu.baidu.com/scholarID/CN-BEG838KK), the Dean of the School of Accounting.

 I'm currently applying for a PhD.

+More information about me can be found on the following webpage.